RodrigoNP3/Food-Delivery-App/README.md

 # Food Delivery App

 Hello there!
-This is a simple shop app developed in flutter.
+This is a food delivery app developed in flutter.
-In this app each user can create your own products so other users can order it.
-The database was developed using Google Firebase.

-This app was developed according to the classes of:
+This application is being developed according to the classes of:

 https://www.youtube.com/playlist?list=PL3nPgdhXQtHfgtMpD_0EvJm-8LP3uNfc-
 Flutter E-commerce App Tutorial | Shop App | Food Delivery - dbestech Youtube Chanel;